sc2hool8win/gcd/README.md

     ```bash
     $ gcd ..        #The current DIR where .gitkeep is not located.
     ```
 1. Go to the root DIR in your Git repository.
+(Git Home Directory)
     ```bash
     $ gcd
     ```

 ## Status
 - I was thinking of learning a non-interpreter language and considered C and Rust.
 I thought the Rust language would be interesting to start with; I often work in Git's Shell environment and wanted to make it easy to move DIRs that require up and down the hierarchy, so that's what I went for for my first Rust.
-I've only just stopped getting compile errors, and I'm still working on refining it.
+I just want to make it look like Rust, as the compile error has just disappeared.